willmendesneto/willmendesneto.github.io/content/posts/easy-and-reusable-media-query-breakpoints-for-your-css-in-js-components/index.md

 ## Introduction

 Usually, when you have to create components in your frontend app you have to cover different views in several devices, with different screens and sizes.
 CSS Media Queries - `@media` - were created to make this process easier.
-There are several ways ot organize your CSS using well known techniques, such as BEM SMACSS and OOCSS to avoid css rules clashing and changing different components across your page.
+There are several ways ot organize your CSS using well known techniques, such as [BEM](http://getbem.com/), [SMACSS](http://smacss.com/) and [OOCSS](http://oocss.org/) to avoid css rules clashing and changing different components across your page.

 ## The problem